pfsense/docs/source/nat/accessing-port-forwards-from-local-networks.rst

 would see.

-In order for this to work using the DNS Forwarder or Resolver in pfSense, clients will need to have the IP Address of the pfSense router as their primary DNS server.
+In order for this to work using the DNS Forwarder or Resolver in pfSense software, clients will need to have the IP Address of the pfSense router as their primary DNS server.

 Example: